microsoft/DirectML/DxDispatch/doc/Guide.md

 - **implicit** = binds to an unnamed resource allocated by the ONNX dispatchable during binding (before Session::Run).
 - **deferred** = binds to an unnamed resource allocated by the ONNX runtime execution provider during Session::Run.

-The output shape `[-1,2]` still has its first dimension unknown, as indiciate by the negative value.
+The output shape `[-1,2]` still has its first dimension unknown, as indicated by the negative value.
 The output tensor `y` can't be preallocated because its shape is still not known until after all the inputs are bound: shape inference runs when the ONNX model is loaded (session created), and at that point the value of `N` wasn't known.
 The `N` dimension was coerced to size 1 during input binding.
 As a consequence, the output resource will be allocated internally in the DirectML execution provider when Session::Run is invoked.
 The DirectML execution provider pools allocations to avoid the cost of creating resources from scratch, but it is generally suboptimal when resource creation is deferred.

 **Overriding Symbolic Dimensions**